 Important points for getting the most from your DAC

-Although the improvements an external DAC makes in the sound of your digital music can be substantial, DACs don’t exist by themselves in a vacuum.
+The improvements that an external DAC make in the sound of your digital music can be substantial.
+But DACs don’t exist by themselves in a vacuum.
 They are only one link in the music playback chain.
-The quality of sound you ultimately enjoy depends on other factors, as well.
-Here are four important ones to consider.
+The quality of sound you ultimately enjoy depends on other factors as well.
+Here are four important ones to consider:

 1. How good are your music sources?

 Digital music comes in variety of different formats and quality levels.
-The amount of detail a DAC can resolve or pull from a recording depends to a great extent on how much is there to begin with.
-“CD-quality” resolution was long considered the consumer-level gold standard for digital sound — and there’s no doubt about it, CDs can sound pretty darned good.
+The amount of detail a DAC can resolve or pull from a recording depends on how much is there to begin with.

-2. What kind of system will your DAC be connected to?
+2. What kind of system will your DAC connect to?

 3. How’s your computer comfort level?

-Getting the most from a DAC connected via USB to a computer often takes a bit of extra work.
-Even though you may get music to play by simply plugging in the DAC, it usually requires some additional changes to your computer’s audio settings to optimize sonic performance.
-In other words, you may need to tinker a bit in the menus to enjoy the best possible sound.
+Getting the best performance from a DAC connected to a computer can take a little bit of extra work.
+You may get music to play by simply plugging in the DAC.
+But, some additional changes to your computer’s audio settings may be necessary to get the best sound.
+Some DACs also require downloading and installing a USB driver to operate.

 4. Don’t forget the cables